📞 Free surplus check. No upfront fees, ever. Start here → Serving all of Miami-Dade County, FL

 • Your Miami-Dade property went through foreclosure after 2015

-• The foreclosure sale occurred within the last 2 years
+• The foreclosure sale occurred within the last year (older cases may still be recoverable through the state)

 • You were the property owner of record at time of foreclosure